Welcome to Retreat of Atlanta

 How Is Alcohol Addiction Treated?

-The following circumstances need to be looked at before an individual treatment plan can be devised by a medical professional:
+The following circumstances should be looked at before an individual treatment plan can be devised by a medical professional:

 • The patient’s history of alcohol abuse